 250g Almond Meal

-Beat eggs and sugar with electric mixer on high speed until fluffy and pale, which should take 3-5 minutes (stop before ribbons form).
+Add the eggs and sugar to the bowl of an electric mixer.
+Beat on high speed until the mix turns fluffy and pale.
+This takes about 3-5 minutes.
 Beat in the baking powder.
-Fold in the almond meal and orange pulp.
+Gently fold in the almond meal and cooled orange pulp.

-Allow cake to cool upright in the pan.
-Do not attempt to turn out.
-When cool, dust the top with icing sugar if desired.
+Allow the cake to cool upright in the tin.
+Do not attempt to turn the cake upside down onto a wire rack.
+When the cake is cool, remove it from the tin, keeping it upright.
+Dust the top with icing sugar if desired.

 - Use ripe quality juicy oranges for the best orange flavour.
 Organic unwaxed oranges are best.